Dervla Murphy: Full Tilt and other early writings

-In 1963 Murphy set off on her first long-distance bicycle tour, a self-supported trip from Ireland to India.
-Taking a pistol along with other equipment aboard her Armstrong Cadet men's bicycle (named Rozinante in allusion to Don Quixote's steed, and always known as Roz), she passed through Europe during one of the worst winters in years.
+In 1963, Murphy set off on her first long-distance bicycle tour, a self-supported trip from Ireland to India.
+Taking a pistol along with other equipment aboard her Armstrong Cadet men's bicycle (named Rozinante in allusion to Don Quixote's steed and always known as Roz), she passed through Europe during one of the worst winters in years.
 In Yugoslavia, Murphy began to write a journal instead of mailing letters.
-In Iran she used her gun to frighten off a group of thieves, and "used unprintable tactics" to escape from an attempted rapist at a police station.
-She received her worst injury of the journey on a bus in Afghanistan, when a rifle butt hit her and fractured three ribs; however, this only delayed her for a short while.
+In Iran, she used her gun to frighten off a group of thieves, and "used unprintable tactics" to escape from an attempted rapist at a police station.
+She received her worst injury of the journey on a bus in the Kingdom of Afghanistan, when a rifle butt hit her and fractured three ribs; however, this only delayed her for a short while.
 She wrote appreciatively about the landscape and people of Afghanistan, calling herself "Afghanatical" and claiming that the Afghan "is a man after my own heart".
 In Pakistan, she visited Swat (where she was a guest of the last wali, Miangul Aurangzeb) and the mountain area of Gilgit.
 The final leg of her trip took her through the Punjab region and over the border to India towards Delhi.
 Her journal was later published by John Murray as her first book Full Tilt: Ireland to India with a Bicycle.
 She had sent it to John Murray at the suggestion of Penelope Betjeman whom she had met in Delhi during her journey, although initially too modest to contact such an illustrious publisher of travel books; she had a happy publishing relationship with Jock Murray (John Murray VI) until his death in 1993.

 After arriving in Delhi, Murphy worked as a volunteer helping Tibetan refugees under the auspices of Save the Children.
 She spent five months in a refugee camp in Dharamsala run by Tsering Dolma, sister of the 14th Dalai Lama.
 She then cycled through the Kullu Valley, spending Christmas in Malana.
 Her journals from this period were published in her second book, Tibetan Foothold.

-On returning to Europe, Murphy took part in a fundraising campaign for Save the Children, and in 1965 she worked with another group of Tibetan refugees in Pokhara, Nepal (described in The Waiting Land).
+On returning to Europe, Murphy took part in a fundraising campaign for Save the Children, and in 1965, she worked with another group of Tibetan refugees in Pokhara, Kingdom of Nepal (described in The Waiting Land).

-In 1966 Murphy made her first trip to Africa.
-She travelled to Ethiopia and walked with a pack mule from Asmara to Addis Ababa, confronted by Kalashnikov-carrying soldiers on the way.
+In 1966, Murphy made her first trip to Africa.
+She travelled to the Empire of Ethiopia and walked with a pack mule from Asmara to Addis Ababa, confronted by Kalashnikov-carrying soldiers on the way.
 This journey was described in her fourth book, In Ethiopia with a Mule.